Long range correlation in cosmic microwave background radiation: Fractal Analysis of cosmic microwave background radiation data

 \section{Fractal Analysis of cosmic microwave background radiation data}

-As mentioned in section II, a spurious of correlations may be detected in the absence of statistical isotropy ( if series is non-stationarity), so direct calculation of correlation functions, fractal dimensions etc., may not give reliable results \cite{Peng94,taqqu,feder88,eke02,bun02}.
+As mentioned in section II, a spurious of correlations may be detected in the absence of statistical isotropy, so direct calculation of correlation functions, fractal dimensions etc., may not give reliable results \cite{Peng94,taqqu,feder88,eke02,bun02}.
 The simplest way to verify the statistical isotropy of the temperature fluctuations on the last scattering surface is by measuring the stability of the variance of the temperature in various sizes of windows.
 Figure~\ref{fig12} shows the standard deviation of the temperature verses the angular size $\gamma_s$ of the window.
 Here we have a saturation for the standard derivation in the large angular scale which reflects the long-range correlation behavior of the temperature fluctuations of CMB \cite{Peng94,taqqu,feder88,eke02,bun02}.

 We use the MF-DFA1 method for analyzing the temperature fluctuations on CMB.
 Following the procedure for MF-DFA analysis as described in the last section we obtain $F_q(\gamma_s)$ as a function of angular scale $\gamma_s$.
 For each index of $q$ the generalized Hurst exponents $h(q)$ in Eq.~(\ref{Hq}) can be found by analyzing log-log plots of $F_q(\gamma_s)$ versus $\gamma_s$.
 Figure \ref{fig2} shows the Hurst exponent in terms of $q$ for MF-DFA1 analysis.
 Variation of Hurst exponent in terms of $q$ shows the multifractal behavior of temperature fluctuation of CMB.
 More over we have different values of the slope of classical multifractal scaling exponent,$\tau(q)$, for $q<0$ and $q>0$, which indicates that CMB has a multifractal structure.

-For positive and negative values of $q$, we obtain $\tau(q)$ with the slopes of $0.79\pm0.03$ and $1.00\pm0.03$, respectively.
-According to the relation between the Hurst exponent and MF-DFA exponent, we obtain $H=0.94\pm0.01$ which means that temperature fluctuation is an isotropic process with long-range correlation \cite{bun02}.
+For positive and negative values of $q$, we obtain $\tau(q)$ with the slopes of $0.79\pm0.03$ and $1.00\pm0.03$, respectively at $1\sigma$ confidence interval.
+According to the relation between the Hurst exponent and MF-DFA exponent, we obtain $H=0.94\pm0.01$ at $1\sigma$ confidence interval which means that temperature fluctuation is an isotropic process with long-range correlation \cite{bun02}.
 The variation of singularity spectrum $f(\alpha)$, Eq. (\ref{Legendre}) also is shown in Figure \ref{fig2}.
 The values of derived quantities from MF-DFA1 method, are given in Table \ref{Tab1}.